riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 Now go ahead and save the file with a file extension of ".html" or ".htm" (either is fine).
 Now open the file in your browser (double-clicking usually works), and voila!
 You should see the text "Hello World" on your screen (if you didn't, make sure that you did not omit an angle bracket "<").

+Okay, so the first line (\<!DOCTYPE html>) is telling the browser that it's looking at an HTML file.
+Notice how the next lines of code seem to be doubled?
+That's because each of those words in angle brackets are called "tags", which tells the browser how to display the text.
+The opening tag "\<html>", for example, always has a closing tag (\</html>), which is denoted by a forward slash, while a line break tag does not have a closing tag, and is merely "\<br>".
+The next tag, "\<body>", tells the browser that anything in here should

 ## 2. Hello CSS